Wildlife/Exotics Studies: First Award Grant

 Degree requirements: Applicants must be within a few years of receiving their PhDView website Save Need help writing this grant?

-Proposals should be designed to convince the reviewers that the applicant clearly understands the problem to be studied, has devised a scientifically sound approach, and has the expertise to conduct the study.
+Proposals should be designed to convince the reviewers that the proposed project will advance the science of animal health; the investigator clearly understands the health problem and has the expertise to conduct the study; and the approach is scientifically sound.

 You can learn more about this opportunity by visiting the funder's website.

-- Applicant must not have received previous funding as a principal investigator for more than $20,000 for any single, extramural award.
+- Must not have received previous funding as a principal investigator or co-principal investigator for more than $20,000 for any single extramural award.

-- Previous role as a co-investigator is acceptable.
+- Previous funding as a co-investigator is acceptable.

-- Individuals currently in a residency are not eligible for this award.
+- Individuals currently in a residency program are not eligible for this award.

 Find more grants like this